-The Special Needs Accommodation Process (SNAP) is responsible for exploring installation child care and youth supervision options or children and youth with medical diagnoses that reflect life threatening conditions, functional limitations and diagnosed behavioral/psychological conditions.
-A SNAP meeting includes an appointment with a multidisciplinary team of professionals who meet with parents to determine and make the final decision of the safest, least restrictive and most appropriate placement for children and youth in CYS programs.
+The Multidisciplinary Inclusion Action Team (MIAT) is responsible for exploring installation child care and youth supervision options or children and youth with medical diagnoses that reflect life threatening conditions, functional limitations and diagnosed behavioral/psychological conditions.
+A MIAT meeting includes an appointment with a multidisciplinary team of professionals who meet with parents to determine and make the final decision of the safest, least restrictive and most appropriate placement for children and youth in CYS programs.
 The team will address the placement of the child/youth with consideration of developmentally appropriate environments, adult/child ratios, group size, health and safety requirements, and any necessary program adaptations.
-The developmental, physical, emotional and chronological age of the child, based on medical evaluation, may be used for determining placement instead of the chronological age in some situations.
+The developmental, physical, emotional and chronological age of the child will be considered when determining placement.
+The developmental age of the child, based on medical evaluation, may be used for determining placement instead of the chronological age in some situations.

-The SNAP team consists of the Exceptional Family Member Program (EFMP) Manager, CYS Coordinator, CYS Outreach Director/School Liaison Officer, CYS Training and Curriculum Specialist, CYS Program Director, Army Public Health Nurse or local designee, parent/guardian, CYS program staff and other installation or community representatives, as appropriate.
-The purpose of the SNAP is to work with the parent as a communication link with all agencies and serve as an advocate for the child, making recommendations for appropriate placement within a CYS program and conduct an annual periodic review of the child/youth individual care plans or as requested by CYS.
+The MIAT team consists of the Exceptional Family Member Program (EFMP) Manager, CYS Coordinator, CYS Outreach Director/School Liaison Officer, CYS Training and Curriculum Specialist, CYS Program Director, Army Public Health Nurse or local designee, parent/guardian, CYS program staff and other installation or community representatives, as appropriate.
+The purpose of the MIAT is to work with the parent as a communication link with all agencies and serve as an advocate for the child, making recommendations for appropriate placement within a CYS program and conduct an annual periodic review of the child/youth individual care plans or as requested by CYS.
 The team meets on a regular basis and may convene on an as-needed basis for emergencies.

-Documentation required prior to the SNAP (as applicable for individual child/youth):
+Documentation required prior to the MIAT (as applicable for individual child/youth):